 “The most difficult thing is the decision to act, the rest is merely tenacity.
 The fears are paper tigers.
 You can do anything you decide to do.
-You can act to change and control your life; and the procedure, the process itself is its own reward~Amelia Earhart
+You can act to change and control your life; and the procedure, the process itself is its own reward.”

+~Amelia Earhart